Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - The new API for getting whether the voice assistant is enabled.
   - The memory usage of multi assistant has been reduced by not loading unnecessary wakeup engine.
 - TTS Framework
-  - The C API to provide the activated mode among default, screen reader, notification, etc. to the TTS engine has been added.
+  - The C API to provide the activated mode among default, screen reader, notification, etc., to the TTS engine has been added.
   - The C/C# API to provide TTS service states such as ready, synthesizing, and playing to TTS clients has been added.
 - Voice Control Framework
   - The IPC interface between the voice control engine and voice control clients has been changed from D-Bus to TIDL, which is a proper IPC method between applications.